kmponelas/Rm-App-Market-Blacklist/README.md

 # Rm-App-Market-Blacklist
-Realme App Market Blacklist for Pi-hole
+Realme App Market Blacklist and other heytap services for Pi-hole

 STATUS: Working✅ (as of 3/19/23)